 Why Less Meat is Better for Your Gut Health

 We have all been hearing for years now that eating too much red meat is not healthy for a variety of reasons, but the latest research gives us even more reason to cut back….

-According to a Harvard University scientists’ report in the journal Nature, a diet full of meat and dairy foods alters the gut microbiome in a negative way and, most concerning, it does so more or less immediately after eating.
+According to a Harvard University scientists’ report in the journal Nature, a diet full of meat and dairy foods alters the gut microbiome.
+In a negative way, most concerning, it does so more or less immediately after eating.
 One particular type of bacterium that thrive in a red meat-laden diet is Bilophila, which has been linked to inflammation and intestinal diseases.

 Some people might decide to just cross meat right off their list of acceptable foods.
-However, as we discuss in our book, we are not vegan and we do still eat a small bit of grassfed red meat for a variety of reasons.
+However, we are not vegan and we do still eat a small bit of grassfed red meat for a variety of reasons.
 (We talk more about why we are not vegan here and we outline our clean eating definition here.)

 If you love meat, which our family does, we believe you can still eat a small bit without negative health consequences IF you are also eating an otherwise nutrient-dense and mostly plant-based diet.
 And if I am serving meat in the form of a burger, or any recipe that calls for ground meat, then I always try to sneak in plant-based superfoods.
 For example, in my Shepherd’s Pie recipe, I add in lots of minced vegetables.
 In the recipe for Mushroom and Meat Sliders, I add LOTS of minced superfood shitake mushrooms.

 Not only will minced (and sauteed!) shitake mushrooms help you reduce your overall meat consumption without sacrificing flavor or texture, you’ll also be getting a number of additional nutrition and health perks…